 Currently, the Authority is only making principal payments on the Series 2012 bonds, while the remaining bond series' principal payments begin in FY 2028-29.
-The fund balance represents the monthly accumulation of money to pay anticipated debt service costs - which fluctuate based on interest rates related to the Authority's variable rate bonds and ancillary costs such as liquidity facility and remarketing agent costs, reducing overall debt service costs.
+The fund balance represents the monthly accumulation of money to pay anticipated debt service costs - which fluctuate based on interest rates related to the Authority's variable rate bonds and ancillary costs such as liquidity facility and remarketing agent costs.